William Clyde Thompson: American Civil War

 He reached Dallas County, Texas, in December 1865, later living in Cherokee County and Smith County, just south of present-day Troup, Texas.
 With the opening a new lumber mill by his distant cousin John Martin Thompson, William moved with other maternal family members to the newly organized Trinity County, living at Centralia.
 While he was living in Smith County he was near many of his cousins, both Choctaw and Cherokee.
 Thompson became involved in efforts to preserve the culture and lands that had been included in the Treaty of Bowles Village in 1836.
 His paternal uncle Archibald Thompson (1791–1857) had settled there in 1851 and had become a leader among the Texas Choctaw.
 Following Archibald's death in 1857, John Thurston Thompson Sr. (1829–1864) became leader; he was a cousin of William's, the son of his uncle Archibald.

-William Thompson's intelligence and leadership experience was valued not ony by the Texas Choctaws and related Chickasaws but the Cherokees and the neighboring McIntosh Party Creek Indians as well.
+William Thompson's intelligence and leadership experience was valued not only by the Texas Choctaws and related Chickasaws but the Cherokees and the neighboring McIntosh Party Creek Indians as well.
 He had an excellent reputation among local Indians and non-Indians alike.
 But he was less successful as a businessman, having difficulty saying no to people in need.

 The Mount Tabor Indian Community, later known as the Texas Cherokees and Associate Bands, was led by John Adair "Jack" Bell (1806–1860) who along with his brother Devereaux Jarrett Bell (known by his Indian name of Chicken Trotter) and members`of the Starr, Harnage, Watie and other prominent Cherokee families.
 (Note: The Texas Cherokees Cherokees and Associate Bands were officially formed as a political organization in 1853 by Colonel William Penn Adair who along with Clement Neely Vann, reorganized the organization in 1871 after the war and the death of Stand Watie.
 Both Cherokee who were former Mount Tabor Indian Community residents.
 After all it had always been a Cherokee community, but the Yowani connections to the Bell, Adair and Thompson Cherokee families, made it the safest place in Texas for Indians to live following the blood baths of the early 1840s.
 Additionally following the war and his return to Texas, William took another step that would change his life forever.